 Instead of stopping at the ankles, continue applying sunscreen to the tops and sides of your feet, as well as to your toes.
 Since the skin on the top of your feet is thin, use SPF 30 or higher.
 The Skin Cancer Foundation recommends applying sunscreen a half an hour before sun exposure.
 You should reapply every two hours, or more often if you spend lots of time in the water.

 It's easy to forget your ears, especially if you're wearing a sun hat.
 However, unless your hat is designed to block UVA and UVB rays, it isn't offering as much protection as you might think.

 Use one type of sunscreen for your body and another type that's specially formulated for your delicate face, neck and ears.
-Try ELEMIS Pro-Collagen Marine Creme SPF 30.
-This anti-wrinkle face cream protects you from the sun's harmful rays while also moisturizing your skin.
+For those days not at the beach, try ELEMIS Pro-Collagen Marine Cream SPF 30.
+This anti-wrinkle face cream protects you from the sun's harmful rays while also moisturizing your skin daily.